jramke/fluid-ui/packages/docs/Resources/Private/Content/docs/why.md

 ## Accessibility

-Thanks to [Zag JS](https://zagjs.com/), Fluid Primitives components ship with built-in accessibility, ensuring that all users can interact with your application effectively.
+Thanks to [Zag.js](https://zagjs.com/), Fluid Primitives components ship with built-in accessibility, ensuring that all users can interact with your application effectively.
 This includes proper ARIA attributes, keyboard navigation, and focus management.